 |New York Rangers||+1400||+2300||+1600||+1500||+1800||+1600|

 |New Jersey Devils||+50000||+6600||+6500||+6500||+6500||+4000|

 Prior to the start of the season, the biggest odds movers were the Tampa Bay Lightning (+2500 to +1800 at Bovada), Vancouver Canucks (+5500 to +3500) and the Nashville Predators (+10000 to +6500).
 Interestingly, all three of these teams have continued to build on that early momentum with impressive starts to the 2014-15 season.

 Although those represent three of the most significant price changes among NHL Futures, the biggest movement involves a perennial punching-bag: The New York Islanders.
-Led by All-Star center John Tavares (18 points in 18 games), New York has started the season 12-6 and are currently in 5th place in the Eastern Conference.
-This impressive performance has moved the Islanders from +9000 before the season to +2000 now.
-In terms of implied probability, that correlates to a jump from 1.1% to 4.76%.
+An impressive performance all year has moved the Islanders from +9000 before the season to a price of +835 now.

 Are there any Stanley Cup contenders that you think are being undervalued?
+Are the Preds and Isles for real this year?
 Feel free to leave your comments in the section below.